dfinke/PowerShellAI.Functions/README.md

 ## Polyglot Interactive Notebooks

-Check out the end-to-end examples:
+Check out the end-to-end example:

 | Notebook Name and Link | Description |
 | --- | --- |
 | [How-To-Call-Functions-With-Chat-Models.ipynb](Notebooks/How-To-Call-Functions-With-Chat-Models.ipynb)| This notebook covers how to use the Chat Completions API in combination with external functions to extend the capabilities of GPT models. |

 ## PowerShell Functions